dfordebarati/voting_dapp/README.md

 - **Blockchain**: Edu Chain (testnet), Solidity
 - **Smart Contracts**: Voting Contract with features such as voting, vote count, and tracking voters to ensure security and fairness in the election process.

+## Contract Address

+The contract address on the Edu Chain testnet is:

 ## Getting Started

 To run the development server, follow these steps: